wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/integration.rst

 This error means that the API key set in the configuration is invalid.

-- The following alert is triggered when we have reached the request rate limit set by VirusTotal.
-See the :doc:`ToS section <terms-of-service>` for knowing more about this limitation.
+- The API has reached the set rate limit.

 .. code-block:: console
    :emphasize-lines: 3